Shopping For a DAM

-This is Part 2 in a 2-part series on DAM Procurement.
-Be sure to read DAM Procurement Considerations Part 1: On-Premise vs. Software-as-a-Service.
+This is part 2 in a 2-part series on DAM considerations.
+Be sure to also read DAM Considerations: On-Premise vs. Software-as-a-Service.

 In addition to ensuring a DAM solution will meet your organization’s immediate use case, it’s important to understand two major technology considerations that will influence how future-proof your DAM project will be: